LiUSemWeb/GRADES2022-paper/README.md

 ```

 ## Stardog
 We used Stardog(v.7.9.0) for the experiment.
-For creating Stardog inside the docker, you need to follow some steps which are explained below.
+For creating Stardog inside the docker, you need to follow the steps which are explained below.

-Firstly, you need to request a licence key from the Stardog webpage.
-You can can do it trough the link https://www.stardog.com/get-started/.
-After getting the licence key, you need to create a directory and name it to **stardog_home**.
-Then, copy the licence into the stardog_home directory.
+1. Firstly, you need to request a license key from the Stardog webpage.
+You can can do it trough the link https://www.stardog.com/download-free/.
+2. After getting the licence key, you need to create a directory and name it to **stardog_home**.
+Then, copy the license key into the **stardog_home** directory.
 Now, by running the below command you can create an image of Stardog inside the docker.

 ```
 docker run --name panama-paper-evaluation -it -v ../stardog_home/:/var/opt/stardog -p 5820:5820 stardog/stardog:7.9.0-java11-preview